IACR/conference-template/README.md

 ### Changing the contact information

-The program chairs and general chair appear on both `callforpapers.php` and `contact.php`.
+The program chair(s) and general chair(s) appear on both `callforpapers.php` and `contact.php`.
 You will want to edit these.

 ### Updating the code of conduct page

-Section 8.10 of the [General Chair Guidelines](https://www.iacr.org/docs/genchair.pdf) requires an up to date code of conduct for each conference.
+Section 8.10 of the [general chair guidelines](https://www.iacr.org/docs/genchair.pdf) requires an up to date code of conduct for each conference.
 You should edit the `conduct.php` accordingly.
 Sections that need editing will show up in red on the page because they contain a span with class `editMe`.